 Chinchilla food in the Chinchilla Webshop

-Read moreComplete chinchilla food with 63 plants and herbs and a 3-fiber mix.
-A fiber-rich base for daily feeding; always combine with unlimited hay.
+Read moreComplete chinchilla food with 63 plants & herbs and 3-fiber mix.
+High-fiber base for daily feeding; always combine with unlimited hay.
 Contents: 1.2 kg.

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!